Anthony Burns: Early life

 Anthony entered the hiring ground to find a new master under a lease hire arrangement.
 Eventually, Suttle entered negotiations with Foote, who wanted Anthony to work in his saw-mill for $75 a year.
 Anthony was 12–13 years old at this time, and did not want to remain enslaved.
 In his new capacity, Anthony continued his education with Foote’s daughter, but otherwise dealt with many cruelties.
 Foote and his wife proved to be Anthony’s severest owners, and beat even their youngest slaves without sympathy.
 Some 2–3 months into his service, Anthony mangled his hand in the wheel after Foote turned it on without prior warning.
 Anthony was discharged because of the injury and was returned to live with Suttle as he recovered.

 While recovering from the injury to his hand, Anthony had a religious awakening, that superseded other experiences.
-Simultaneously, Millerism was introduced to his small county in Virginia, and Burns was excited by the religious fervor that spread like wildfire.
+Simultaneously, Millerism was introduced to his small county in Virginia, and Burns was excited by the religious fervor as it spread.
 Suttle refused his request to be baptized, saying that Anthony would turn to sin if he joined the Church.

 However, after Anthony returned to his employment under Foote, Suttle gave Anthony permission to get baptized.
 Suttle took Anthony to the Baptist Church in Falmouth, which accepted everyone in its congregation.
 During mass (communion), the free whites and enslaved blacks were separated by a partition.
 Two years later, Anthony was given the chance to preach to a group of church members and appointed as a preacher at this church.
 Anthony used this new position to preach exclusively to assemblies of enslaved persons, although Virginia nominally required all-black congregations to be supervised by a white minister.
 According to Anthony, if a law officer discovered the blacks in their meeting, any enslaved persons who did not escape would be put into cages and given 39 lashes the following day.
 Additionally, Anthony performed marriages and funerals for enslaved persons as a preacher.

 As previously mentioned, Anthony returned to Foote’s employment after his hand healed.
 He finished his year of service and was hired by a new master in Falmouth, Virginia, where his church was located.
 His new master loaned Burns to a merchant for six months of his year of service.
 Burns was treated horribly by that man, so he refused to remain with the lessee after his year of service was completed.

 For the next year, Anthony moved to Fredericksburg, Virginia, where he worked under a tavern-keeper.
 He earned $100 for his master by this service.
 A year later, Anthony went to work in an apothecary in the same city.
 He met a fortune teller who promised him freedom within the next few months.